 A movant filing a document with the Clerk must also file a certificate of service.
 Each certificate of service must specify:

-the caption and date shown on the document served,
+the caption and date shown on the document served;

-the name of each party or entity served,
+the name of each party or entity served;

-the address at which each party or entity was served, and
+the address at which each party or entity was served; and

 the means of service (e.g., via CM/ECF, e-mail, fax, or first-class mail).